 B.9.10.5.
 In judging loops, a common error is for the vertical diameter of the loop to be larger than the horizontal diameter.
 This is often called an "L" shaped loop.
 (Figure 28) Less common are loops with a horizontal diameter greater than the vertical.
 This is called an egg-shaped or pumpkin-shaped loop.
-(Figure 29) Another common error is in loop.
+(Figure 29) Another common error is in varying the radius of the final quadrant performing an "e" shaped loop.
 (Figure 30)